Genivia/RE-flex/doc/index.md

 line, respectively.
 Multi-line mode is the default mode in lexer specifications.

-When converting regex patterns for use with a C++ regex library, use regex matcher converter flag `reflex::convert_flag::multiline` to convert the regex or use `(?m:φ)` to locally enable multi-line mode in a pattern `φ`.
-See
-\ref regex-convert for more details.
+When converting regex patterns for use with a C++ regex library, prepend `(?m)` to the regex to specify multi-line mode or use `(?m:φ)` to locally enable multi-line mode in the sub-pattern `φ`.
+The regex pattern may require conversion when the regex library does not support multi-line mode modifiers, see \ref regex-convert for more details.

 🔝 [Back to table of contents](#)